-Supplemental education loans are credit-based loans that may be borrowed as supplements to the Federal Direct Unsubsidized Loan Program, effectively meeting the gap between your cost of attendance and any financial aid you may receive from the HGSE Financial Aid Office.
+Supplemental student loans are credit-based loans that may be borrowed as supplements to the Federal Direct Unsubsidized Loan Program, effectively meeting the gap between the student budget and the financial aid you may receive from all sources.
+Students must enroll in a minimum of six credits per term in a degree-granting program (residential or online) to be eligible.
 The following information is provided to assist you in making an informed decision regarding supplemental loan options.
 When considering supplemental loan programs, careful attention should be given to the interest rate (whether it is fixed or variable), to the length of the repayment period, to any borrower benefits (such as interest rate reductions and services) and to the deferment options.
 Students who anticipate continuing their studies beyond HGSE should pay particular attention to the deferment options for each of the loans.

-Please note: Processing supplemental loan requests can often be a lengthy process; loan applications are reviewed by the responsible lender/agency prior to its certification by the HGSE Financial Aid Office.
+Please note: Processing supplemental loan requests can be a lengthy process; loan applications are reviewed by the responsible lender/agency prior to its certification by the HGSE Financial Aid Office.
 Those students who know that they will require a supplemental loan should begin the process as early as possible, but not before the end of June prior to the academic year for which they are applying.

 Harvard University and the Harvard Graduate School of Education have no financial interest in which supplemental loan you choose to borrow.
-You may review the Harvard University Student Loan Code of Conduct (139KB pdf) for additional information.
+You may review the Harvard University Student Loan Code of Conduct (139KB PDF) for additional information.

 Supplemental Loan Programs

-- The HGSE Supplemental Loan Comparison Guide (134KB pdf) lists additional loans for comparison purposes, along with helpful information about how to choose the best loan to fit your needs.
+- The HGSE Supplemental Loan Comparison Guide (134KB PDF) lists additional loans for comparison purposes, along with helpful information about how to choose the best loan to fit your needs.
 It also lists supplemental loan options for international students.